 During the mid-20th century and World War II, the school increased the disciplinary emphasis of its curriculum to meet the changing needs of the country.
 The school established new goals, which included the promotion of social justice and the improvement of social existence.
 After the war, the University of Pittsburgh’s student enrollment more than doubled as soldiers returned home.

 From 1986-1990, 15 departments and programs within the school realigned and merged to form three academic departments that are still in place today: Administrative and Policy Studies, Instruction and Learning, and Psychology in Education.

 Numerous milestones have been reached over the past 10 years.
 Some of these great achievements include the 50th anniversary of the Higher Education Management Program, one of the first programs in the country to prepare professional administrators for careers in post-secondary institutions.
 The Applied Developmental Psychology Program also celebrated its 50th anniversary.
 The Learning Policy Center was established, and Mary Key Stein was appointed as its first director.
 Louis Gomez was appointed as the first fully endowed Dr. Helen S. Faison Chair in Urban Education.
 Most recently, the school celebrated its centennial in grand fashion, honoring prominent alumni and hosting a conference on motivation and engagement.

-As of 2012, the U.S. News & World Report ranked the University of Pittsburgh School of Education as one of the “Best Graduate Schools in Education”.
+As of 2016, the U.S. News & World Report ranked the University of Pittsburgh School of Education as the 30th “Best Graduate School in Education”.
 By exploring innovation in education, pioneering new programs, and preparing the region’s educational leaders, the School of Education is well poised to continue a legacy of excellence into its 2nd century.